 Sonic After the Sequel

-Sonic After the Sequel (abbreviated Sonic ATS), is a fan game created by LakeFeperd that is meant to explain the events that may have taken place between Sonic the Hedgehog 2 and Sonic 3 and Knuckles.
-In it, the player plays as Sonic and Tails, racing through numerous zones as Sonic and Tails go out to stop Dr. Eggman from crashing the Death Egg into (and attacking), the new, mysterious island known as Angel Island.
-It is the sequel to Sonic Before the Sequel.
+Sonic After the Sequel (abbreviated Sonic ATS), is a fan game created by LakeFeperd that, like its predecessor, acts as a interquel, this time between Sonic the Hedgehog 2 and Sonic 3 & Knuckles.
+The player races through numerous zones as Sonic and Tails go out to stop Dr. Eggman from crashing the Death Egg into (and attacking) the mysterious island known as Angel Island.

-Miles "Tails" Prower is an 8 year old orange fox whose most recognizable trait is his twin tails.
+Miles "Tails" Prower is an 8-year-old orange fox whose most recognizable trait is his twin tails.
 While he was originally teased for them, he has learned to appreciate and love his tails, especially since they have come in handy once joining Sonic the Hedgehog in defeating Dr. Eggman's plans time and time again.
-Tails is sweet-natured and humble, not one to grab the spotlight for himself, instead ready to help out his friend and idol Sonic whenever necessary.
+Tails is sweet-natured and humble, not one to grab the spotlight for himself and instead, ready to help out his friend and idol Sonic whenever necessary.
 While he isn't the bravest, he has become more outgoing since he has met Sonic, becoming the hero when need be.
 Regardless, Tails hopes to one day be self-sufficient, and not constantly rely on others, and be just as independent as Sonic.

 The grandson of Professor Gerald Robotnik, Dr. Eggman was born as Ivo Robotnik.
 While much of his past remains a mystery, it is known that in his early years Eggman looked up to his grandfather, hoping to one day be as great a scientist as Gerald ever was.
 It was later on in life that Dr. Robotnik would meet his long-time rival and arch-nemesis Sonic the Hedgehog.
 While he could be anything, Dr. Eggman has set his sights on the highest prize of them all - global domination.
 Dreaming of the day he will be able to erect Eggmanland, Eggman tires endlessly at accomplishing this, though his plans are foiled time and again by the blue blur himself, Sonic the Hedgehog.